Changissnz/nu_merchant_principal/README.md

 Categories of threshold-activated functions, pertaining to Agent A's actions, exist to fit the attributes of Agent T.
-One category is for fruit $U$, another for the branches and leaves, and the last for the root $R$.
+One category is for fruit and leaves, another for the branches, and the last for the root $R$.

 | branch | geometric measure |
 | --------- | ----- |